Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 14) Added Cylindrical option to wrap certain patterns around at the ends (Fireworks, Storm).
 15) Added blending to fire to smooth the animation.
 16) Physical button control.
 Up to 5 buttons and 15 function calls (Pattern+/-, Palette/Color+/-, Speed+/-, Brightness+/-, Power, Autoplay on/off, ~~WiFI on/off~~, ~~Audio on/off~~, ~~Scrolling Text on/off~~, ~~Unassigned~~, ~~Unassigned~~).
 The first 2 buttons are enough to control most features.
+17) Intensity slider to control rain intensity and twinkle density.

 #### Custom irregular XY map generator based on Garrett Maces
 https://intrinsically-sublime.github.io/FastLED-XY-Map-Generator/